 With many aspects to consider, shutters are a service only solution at this stage (No DIY sorry).
 Currently servicing your shutter requirements in Auckland, Waikato, Bay of Plenty, Hawkes Bay, New Plymouth, Wellington, Queenstown and Christchurch.
 Start by hitting the ‘Get A Quote’ link; send in approximate dimensions (width X drop) and a photo of each window area.
 The photo gives me an idea of layout so I can provide the most accurate shutter quote straight away; which you'll have before you know it.

 Wet, wild, and steamy situations call for Ecosmart (PVC) shutters.
 And if you’re looking for superior thermal properties in a shutter system then Ecosmart is the answer too.
-Weighing in heavier than the Basswood option, and without the wood grain for extra stength, PVC shutters can’t do the same wider panel widths.
-Don't panic however, we'll guide you toward making the best decisions based on your window layouts, budget and expectations.
-Plus, by choosing an exterior paint finish and stainless steel hardware Ecosmart shutters can also be used in outdoor situations, or indoor situations where they are in direct contact with water spray.
+Weighing in heavier and without the wood grain for extra strength, PVC shutters can’t do as wide panel widths as wooden shutters.
+Don't panic however, we'll guide you toward making the best decisions based on your window sizes, layouts, budget and expectations.
+Plus, by upgrading to an exterior paint finish and stainless steel hardware, Ecosmart shutters can also be used in outdoor situations, or indoor situations where they are in direct contact with water.

 Timber shutters are lighter than their PVC counterparts, so wider shutter panels can be achieved; up to 950mm wide per panel.
-This benefit comes into play when spanning wider openings with less panels and often when trying to mirror the layout of your windows and doors.
+This benefit comes into play when spanning wider openings, and doing so with less panels, to mirror the layout of your windows and doors.
 Basswood shutters are needed if doing hinged bi-fold shutters or speciality shaped shutters (PVC can't be used for those applications).
 Basswood timber has been utilised in shutter construction for 10-15 years now; it’s reliable and one of the straightest hard woods available globally.

 You’re spending good money on shutters so best you know how to weed out the 'really not so good' shutter solutions that are available out there.